Ashish1323/Ashish1323/README.md

 👯 I’m looking to collaborate on open source projects using JavaScript.

-🥅 2021 Goals: Get A JOB 💪, improve skills.
+🥅 2023 Goals: Open Source, CP, and Pet Projects.

 🍎  Beginner mindset (open to learning)